telerik/fiddler-everywhere-docs/knowledge-base/final-and-non-final-actions.md

 ---
-title: Using Final and Non-Final Actions in Rules Tab
+title: Final and Non-Final Actions
-description: "Learn how to understand and use the final and non-final actions when creating and executing a rule in Fiddler Everywhere."
+description: "Use final and non-final actions when creating and executing a rule in Fiddler Everywhere."
 type: how-to
 slug: fiddler-rules-actions
 publish: true